 But as I ponder the painting it seems to be so right.
 Look at Pilate.
 Smug, meticulously groomed, elegantly dressed, utterly confident in his power, the power of Rome, and his utter command of this situation.

-And yet Pilate is an idiot.
+And yet Pilate is a fool.
 He asks, What is truth — and Truth is staring him right in the face.
 But Pilate can’t see it.
 He can see riches and other exterior manifestations of worldly success, but that is all he can see.
 He’s like many of us, caught up in the world, and, not only unable to see truth, not even interested in looking for it.

 This low regard for truth, as Ge so perfectly captures in Pilate, is certainly a widespread problem today, and a deadly one, physically, mentally, and spiritually.
 Everything is spin.
 Censorship rather than open discussion of problematic issues rules the day.
 Even in the realms of science and medicine ideas and facts are manipulated to pander to fashionable thinking and exploit opportunities to amass wealth.